What you need to know

 Portable oxygen concentrators

-Jetstar Airways (JQ) and Jetstar Asia (3K) accept portable oxygen concentrators for carriage and use on board that are authorised by the FAA.
+Jetstar Airways (JQ) and Jetstar Asia (3K) accept portable oxygen concentrators for carriage and use on board that are authorised by the Federal Aviation Administration (FAA).

 For Jetstar Airways (JQ) carriage of all oxygen, portable oxygen concentrators and portable medical devices powered by batteries requires dangerous goods approval.
 Please refer to our dangerous goods page.